bi0mark/MTT_assay_analyser/README.md

 ### Windows

-  1. Click the right button on a "mtt_from_xlsx_console.R" file -> "Open with..." -> "Choose another app" -> scroll down apps list and click "Find other app on this computer"
+  1. Right click on the file "mtt_from_xlsx_console.R" file -> "Open with..." -> "Choose another app" -> scroll down apps list and click "Find other app on this computer"
-  2. Find Rscript.exe application, it usually located in C/Program files/R/R-\*.\*.\*/bin/ and select it
+  2. Find Rscript.exe application, it usually located in C:/Program files/R/R-"version"/bin/ and select it
   3. Follow script instructions

 ## Output results